valgaze/speedybot/docs/api-docs/README.md

 ## Speedy & Easy

 - SpeedyBot offers a buttery-smooth developer experience to keep you building your bots rather than scouring the docs.
-It's written in typescript + built-in type hints with autocomplete, has zero external dependencies, supports ESM + CommonJS, provides lots of other DX goodness that makes building bots a breeze like local development with live-reload (see **[here for details](https://github.com/valgaze/speedybot/blob/v2/examples/speedybot-starter/settings/bot.ts)**).
+It's written in typescript + built-in type hints with autocomplete, **has zero external dependencies**, supports ESM + CommonJS, provides lots of other DX goodness like live-reload on code changes that makes building bots speedy and easy (see **[here for details](https://speedybot.js.org/new)**).

 - SpeedyBot shrinks away all the complexity and makes it a breeze to handle user input regardless of the source/modality-- text, file uploads, form submission from SpeedyCards, etc